 Using anchor charts is a fantastic way to quickly cover key points.
 This colorful to-the-point method of teaching keeps students focused.
 Students look at the charts not only as reference guides, but after viewing the charts; frequently ask questions that show a deep understanding of the topic.
 This is why I try to create a new anchor chart for each skill I plan to cover.

 The Lion, the Witch and the Wardrobe tells the story of four siblings: Peter, Susan, Edmund, and Lucy.
-They have been sent to the English countryside to live with Professor Digory Kirke after World War II breaks out in London.
+After World War II breaks out in London, the siblings go to the English countryside to live with Professor Digory Kirke.
 The children discover a wardrobe in the professor’s home that takes them to the magical land of Narnia.
-Continue Reading

 From the first line of the book . . .
 “It was a dark and stormy night,” until the last line. . .
 “But they never learned what it was that Mrs. Whatsit, Mrs. Who, and Mrs. Which had to do, for there was a gust of wind, and they were gone,” A Wrinkle in Time is an exciting story.

 In this book three children, Meg, Charles Wallace, and Calvin, go on a rescue mission to save Meg and Charles Wallace’s father from the Darkness that has trapped him.
-The children are helped by three witches, Mrs. Who, Mrs. Whatist, and Mrs. Which who provide gentle advice through thoughtful quotes:Continue Reading
+Mrs. Who, Mrs. Whatsit, and Mrs. Which who provide gentle advice to Meg, Charles Wallace, and Calvin through thoughtful quotes:Continue Reading

 By using the comparison of a diorama, my students are able to begin to understand 1st and 3rd points of view.
 I tell the students that in first-person, you shrink yourself and become one of the characters within the diorama.
 If you were writing a story set in the diorama, you would describe what is happening to you.
 In third-person, you are outside the diorama, looking in, and telling a story about what you see.